mmhus/riscv-sbi-basic/README.md

 Implement the RISC-V SBI spec on Spike.
 More simulator/emulators to come later.
 Eventually port to hardware.
 It's a learning experience.

+### Some Loose Goals

+1. Write all functions for SBI extensions
+2. Test all functions for SBI extensions
+3. Add a device tree file for spike
+4. Make spike boot with our firmware
+5. Build linux kernel for spike manually
+6. Make spike run our own linux kernel
+7. Add platform specific code for differentiation
+8. Add linux driver for platform specific components

 ## Requirements

 ### Linux Distributions